huggingface/blog/Lora-for-sequence-classification-with-Roberta-Llama-Mistral.md

 Let's set the training arguments and the trainer for the three models.

 ### A. RoBERTa
-First important step is to move the models to the GPU device for training
+First important step is to move the models to the GPU device for training.

 ```python
 roberta_model = roberta_model.cuda()